dfgordon/vscode-language-applesoft/README.md

 You can transfer programs to and from [AppleWin](https://github.com/AppleWin/AppleWin).
 Provided there are no escapes, you can use the emulator's own clipboard functions.
 The extension also provides the following save state interactions:

 * To transfer a program to [AppleWin](https://github.com/AppleWin/AppleWin), first use [AppleWin](https://github.com/AppleWin/AppleWin) to create a state file (press `F11`).
-Then in the editor use `Ctrl-P` to select `applesoft: Store program in AppleWin save state`, and select the state file.
+Then in the editor use `Ctrl+P` to select `applesoft: Store program in AppleWin save state`, and select the state file.
 Then go to [AppleWin](https://github.com/AppleWin/AppleWin) and press `F12` to load the modified state file.
 Type `LIST` to verify success.
 	- Any program or variables already in the state file are lost.
 	- The state file used for this should be a "safe state," e.g., machine awaiting line entry.
 	- Start of program space (103,104) and `HIMEM` are retained, `LOMEM` is reset.
 If the program would break `HIMEM` the operation is aborted.
 * To transfer a program from [AppleWin](https://github.com/AppleWin/AppleWin), make sure the program is in the emulated machine's memory, and create a state file by pressing `F11`.
-Once you have the state file, return to the editor, position the cursor at the insertion point, and use `Ctrl-P` to select `applesoft: Insert program from AppleWin save state`.
+Once you have the state file, return to the editor, position the cursor at the insertion point, and use `Ctrl+P` to select `applesoft: Insert program from AppleWin save state`.
 Select the state file and the program should be inserted.

 Operations with the state file are the same on any platform, but [AppleWin](https://github.com/AppleWin/AppleWin) itself is native to Windows.
 Note that [AppleWin](https://github.com/AppleWin/AppleWin) is not part of the extension, and must be installed separately.